cerebroapp/cerebro/README.md

 ## Usage
-You can download latest version of Cerebro.dmg on [releases](https://github.com/KELiON/cerebro/releases) page.
+Your can download dmg for the latest version on  [releases](https://github.com/KELiON/cerebro/releases) page.

 After installation use default shortcut `ctrl+space` to show an app window.
-You can customize this shortcut by clicking on menu bar icon → preferences.
+You can customize this shortcut clicking on icon in menu bar → preferences.

 ## Plugins